AcademySoftwareFoundation/aswf-sample-project/README.md

 ## Build Tools

 ASWF projects typically use [CMake](https://cmake.org/) as a build tool to help support multiple platforms and leverage CMake modules that help with resolving the dependencies on packages and libraries used by projects.
-A useful resource for in depth CMake information is the book [Professional CMake: A Practical Guide](https://crascit.com/professional-cmake/) by Craig Scott.
+The CMake documentation includes a [basic tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html), and a useful resource for in depth CMake information is the book [Professional CMake: A Practical Guide](https://crascit.com/professional-cmake/) by Craig Scott.

+[An Introduction to Modern CMake](https://cliutils.gitlab.io/modern-cmake/) is another interesting source of guidance.

 CMake can also be used to run the project test suite with [CTest](https://gitlab.kitware.com/cmake/community/wikis/doc/ctest/Testing-With-CTest), and can send test suite results to the [`CDash`](https://www.cdash.org/) dashboard.